omeRdgzM030913/Project-CalculoPrecios/README.md

     Presentation & Communication
         Clear explanation of methodology and interpretation of results Visual dashboards and plots to compare empirical vs. theoretical results

+    **European Option Pricing with Black-Scholes, Markov Chains, ARCH, and Monte Carlo**

+This project focuses on **valuing a European option** (Call or Put) using **stochastic modeling** and **quantitative finance** techniques.
+The underlying asset is **PepsiCo (PEP)**, and the simulation draws on:

+1. **Data Retrieval**: Daily historical stock prices from Yahoo!
+Finance using Python’s `yfinance`, followed by preprocessing (log returns, handling missing values).

+2. **Black-Scholes Equation**: Applies the classic formula for European option pricing, assuming constant volatility and a lognormal distribution of returns.

+3. **Markov Chains**: Models price transitions as state-based probabilities, capturing how prices evolve from one discrete state to another based on the current state.

+4. **ARCH Model**: Addresses **time-varying volatility**, recognizing that price fluctuations often show volatility clustering, a limitation in basic Black-Scholes assumptions.

+5. **Monte Carlo Simulation**: Generates multiple possible future price paths for PEP, incorporating drift and volatility parameters.
+By discounting payoffs across these scenarios, the project estimates the **expected value** of the option at expiration.

+Key deliverables include:
+- **Comparisons** between the closed-form Black-Scholes result and the **simulated** Monte Carlo valuations.
+- **Analysis** of how **ARCH-derived volatility** can refine pricing by reflecting conditional heteroskedasticity.
+- **Visual dashboards** and plots to illustrate differences in option values under various assumptions.

+Technically, this project highlights:
+- **Python** libraries (`numpy`, `pandas`, `matplotlib`, `statsmodels`)
+- **Quantitative finance** methods (risk-neutral valuation, implied volatility concepts)
+- **Data pipeline** tasks (cleaning, feature engineering)
+- **Communication skills** in explaining results and guiding stakeholders.

+By integrating **Black-Scholes, Markov Chain transitions, and ARCH volatility** within a **Monte Carlo** framework, the project offers a **comprehensive approach** to option pricing.
+It demonstrates how combining multiple models and simulations can yield **more accurate** estimations of option values, helping traders or financial analysts make **data-driven decisions** in uncertain markets.